AviatrixSystems/Docs/HowTos/image_release_notes.rst

 Existing Customers - Controller Image upgrade (Migration)
 =========================================================

-- Customer is responsible for migrate their existing Controller to the latest image.
+- Customer is responsible for migrating their existing Controller to the latest image.
 See image list below.

 - To implement the **latest Controller image**, perform the following steps: